-- 1. W9 Form/UEI Number

-- 2. Vendor Maintenance Form

-- 3. Copy of construction bids from at least two (2) licensed and insured contractors who comply with Davis-Bacon wage rates.

-- 4. Copy of your lease if you are a tenant.

-- 5. Written confirmation of property owner approval.
+- 1. W9 Form with the legal business name and information - 2.
+Vendor Maintenance Form - 3.
+Copy of construction bids from at least two (2) licensed and insured contractors that comply with Davis-Bacon wage rates. - 4.
+Copy of your lease if you are a tenant. - 5.
+Written confirmation of property owner approval for tenant businesses.
+The City provides this form. - 6.
+Unique Entity Identifier (UEI) this is a federal identification number that businesses contracting with public entities must acquire to go to contract.
+Directions and assistance with acquiring this number is available if requested.